MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-decomposition-tree.md

 - A supply chain scenario that analyzes the percentage of products a company has on backorder (out of stock).
 - A sales scenario that breaks down video game sales by numerous factors like game genre and publisher.

-For Power BI Desktop, You can find the pbix used in the supply chain scenario here: [Supply Chain Sample]( https://github.com/microsoft/powerbi-desktop-samples/blob/main/Sample%20Reports/Supply%20Chain%20Sample.pbix).
+For Power BI Desktop, you can download the [supply chain scenario dataset]( https://github.com/microsoft/powerbi-desktop-samples/blob/main/Sample%20Reports/Supply%20Chain%20Sample.pbix).
 If you'd like to use the Power BI service, you can follow along using a different dataset of your choosing.

 > [!NOTE]